simplewidgets/countries_world_map/README.md

 ## Performance
 Some of the maps are really big, so (re)building the widget can be expensive.
 That's why the default Widget uses a RepaintBoundry to prevent it from unnecessary repaints.
 If you change a Country Color and call SetState() the widget will repaint.

 In version 0.0.7 and before the size of the map would cause jank and compile errors.
 In the newer versions this should be fixed.
 However, if you plan on showing a lot of maps in your app.
-Please be advised and use Google Maps or Apple Maps.
+Please be advised and consider using Google Maps or Apple Maps instead, this because each map added to the app will increase the size of the final build.

 ## Like to contribute?
 Feel free to help us improve this package by creating issues, pull request etc. For any questions you can email hello@simplewidgets.dev